Getting Started with myON (Administrators and Faculty)

 The first time students use myON, they will be asked to complete the interest inventory to tell myON what type of books they are most interested in; this helps myON recommend books in conjunction with students' grade levels, tested reading range, previous reading, and book ratings.

 Students up to 5th grade see choices like the ones below.
 For each category on the page, they choose the face that shows how interested they are in that category.
 When they finish, students select Save at the top or bottom of the page.

 For older students, the interest inventory looks like the example below.
 For each category on the page, students choose the circle that shows how interested they are in books in that category.
 The circle farthest to the left shows the least interest; the circle farthest to the right shows the most interest.
 When students finish, they select Save at the top or bottom of the page.

 If your version of myON uses the myON placement test or Star scores, myON uses those scores to determine students' reading range.
 For more information, see Understanding Placement Test Functionality.

 If your version of myON uses Lexile® assessments to determine students' reading ability, after students finish the interest inventory, they receive assessment questions.
 When the assessment is done, students go to their myON Home page.
 For more information, see myON Reader Lexile® Assessments.

 Students select Library at the top of the myON window to start looking for books.

-Faculty, Specialists, Building Administrators, and District Administrators also have access to the Library options described below; however, recommendations may not be available if you do not have a grade assigned to you in your myON personal information.
+Faculty, Building Administrators, and District Administrators also have access to the Library options described below.

 Watch this brief video to learn more about using the library as a teacher: